DPI-WE/launch-plans/roles/2023_01_SAP_ASSOCIATE_PROJECT_MANAGER.md

 - Maintaining financial trackers to monitor project expenses, approve timesheets, and manage pre-bill processes.
 - Competencies required include strong organizational skills, attention to detail, and the ability to collaborate effectively with various stakeholders.

-## Essential technical skills
+## Essential technical skills:

 - Proficiency in MS Office, particularly Excel, for financial tracking and data analysis.
 - Experience with business processes to understand project workflows and the integration of different project components.
 - Familiarity with project management tools and software to assist in tracking project progress, managing resources, and ensuring timely delivery of project milestones.

-## Additional key skills and competencies
+## Additional key skills and competencies:

 - Strong communication and collaboration skills to work effectively with Project Managers and other stakeholders.
 - Time management and the ability to work under pressure in a fast-paced environment, ensuring that project deadlines are met.